Dennis Cross: Life and career

 Cross was born in Whitefish, Montana.
 At the age of 17, he served in the United States Marine Corps, fighting against the Japanese at Guadalcanal.
 He then studied acting, attending Actors' Laboratory Theatre in Hollywood, California, on the G.I.
 Bill.
 Cross began his acting career in 1948.
 He and his family moved from New York to California in 1955.

 Later in his career, Cross appeared in the stage play The Trip to Bountiful, which was televised on The Philco Television Playhouse.
 He played Harrison Ticket Man.
 He worked as an assistant manager in San Fernando Valley, California.
 Cross then moved to California, where he appeared in six episodes of the western television series The Rifleman.
 He also played the lead role of Commander Arthur "Tex" Richards in the syndicated television series The Blue Angels from 1960 to 1961.

 Cross retired from acting in 1976, his last credit being on the television program The Waltons.
 After retiring he was a vice president at the Doctors Insurance Company in Santa Monica, California.

 Death

-Cross died in April 1991 in Los Angeles, California, at the age of 66.
+Cross died in 1991 in Los Angeles, California, at the age of 66.